 Our online Early Childhood Education (ECE) Associate’s degree program allows you to gain the knowledge and skills that are needed to make a positive difference in the lives of young children as an early childhood educator in as few as 18 months—or 15 months if you’re transferring in CDA Credential credits.
 Through career-focused curriculum and practical, relevant opportunities in your Early Childhood Education classes online, you can impact children’s lives by promoting the healthy development of physical, social, emotional, intellectual and language skills.
-Our ECE programs do not prepare students for licensed teaching positions in any public school setting, but students will have the opportunity to help shape the futures of young children from birth to age eight in a non-public school setting or leadership role.
+Our ECE programs do not prepare students for licensed teaching positions in any public school setting, but students will have the opportunity to help shape the futures of young children from birth to age eight in a child care and non-public school setting or leadership role.
 Our ECE Associate's degree prepares you to meet the academic requirements for the CDA Credential application after the second quarter.
 Once you are done with your courses, you must still have your experience hours and portfolio complete, pass the Verification Visit and then the exam.
 Already earned your CDA Credential?
 Request a CDA Course Waiver for up to 12 credits.

 You can choose one of two specializations—Special Needs and Child Development—to enhance your skills in a particular area of interest.
 Both program paths place an emphasis on working with English language learners and include courses on dual language development.
 The Child development specialization has an emphasis on infant and toddler development, while the Special Needs specialization has an emphasis on inclusive practices.
 To further your training and gain relevant, real-world experience, you may also have the opportunity to choose between two tracks: Field Experience or Exploration (based on the state in which you live).
 Our Field Experience track provides hands-on classroom training and is only available for students in FL, KS, MN, ND and WI—students in all other states must take the fully online Exploration track which provides practical application through video, case studies and authentic assessments.